A tour in seven parts

 Summer 2016 was spent in Church, Accrington with theatre maker Mojisola Adebayo, and in the autumn contemporary artist Noor Afsan Mirza joined the Selina Cooper in Nelson.

-In spring 2017 idle women travelled to Mirfield in West Yorkshire with artists Nicky Bashall and Stella Barnes, and during the summer are holding their first open invitation for nine women to spend time aboard the Selina Cooper before she leaves for St Helens in the autumn.
+In spring 2017 idle women travelled to Mirfield in West Yorkshire with artists Nicky Bashall and Stella Barnes, and during the summer held the first open invitation, welcoming nine women to spend time aboard the Selina Cooper for their own creative retreat.

 Photo Wendy Burnett, 2016